OmarDJC/fmrp-llps-translation-pipeline/03_llps_prediction.md

 ## Input

-Protein sequences (FASTA format) obtained from Ensembl BioMart.
+Protein sequences (FASTA format) obtained from Ensembl BioMart of the differential translated genes (Xtail results) of: GSE143659, GSE127847, GSE143333, GSE114064, GSE101823, and GSE137878.
+Final dataset: 2,313 genes with decreased translation efficiency (TE) and 1,734 genes with increased TE.

 ## Procedure